ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

-To run and store the results of running a binary logistic regression in R the `glm()` function from the stats package will be utilized.
+To run and store the results of running a binary logistic regression in R the `glm()` function from the stats package is utilized.
 To display the results of this regression, with information like coefficients and t-values, `summary()` must be used with the stored name of the regression.
 A code snippet displaying the aforementioned process of computing a regression in R is pictured below.

 ```R
 # binary logistic regression model